-- tip and sleeve readings
+- > tip and sleeve readings

-- porewater transducer
+- pore pressure transducer

-- inclinometer
+- > inclinometer

-- any other sensors or channels.
+- > any other sensors or channels.

-The net area ratio (a_n) should also be listed for the cone being used.
+The net area ratio (a_n) should also be listed for the cone being used as this is a particularly important calibration parameter.

-A particularly important calibration parameter is the net area ratio (a_n) of the cone.
 The measured axial force at the tip of the penetrometer (F_c), divided by the projected tip area, equals the measured tip resistance, $q_c = F_c/A_c$.
 This stress should be corrected for pore water pressures acting behind the cone (depending on the cone design).
-The corrected tip stress or total cone tip resistance is commonly labelled qt, and requires two prerequisites:
+The corrected tip stress or total cone tip resistance is commonly labelled q_t , and requires two prerequisites:

-- 1 calibration of the particular penetrometer in a triaxial chamber to determine an - 2 field pore water pressures to be measured at the shoulder position $(u = u_2)$.
+- 1 calibration of the particular penetrometer in a triaxial chamber to determine an - 2 field pore water pressures to be measured at the shoulder position ($u = u_2$).

-The determination of an should be performed by the cone manufacturer.
+The determination of a_n should be performed by the cone manufacturer.

-The total cone tip resistance is determined as: $q_t = q_c + (1 - a_n)u_2$
+The total cone tip resistance is determined as:

+$$q_t = q_c + (1 - a_n)u_2$$

-In clean sands and dense granular soils, q_t is approximately equal to q_c, hence the correction is not critical.
+In clean sands and dense granular soils, q_t is approximately equal to q_c , hence the correction is not critical.
 However, in soft to stiff clayey soils where appreciable porewater pressures are generated, the correction can be large - from 20 to 70 percent in some instances (Lunne et al. 1986; Campanella and Robertson 1988; Robertson 2013).

 Before each test, the seals between different elements should be cleaned and inspected to ensure their integrity.
-After each sounding, it is good procedure to clean and inspect the cone and seals.
-Soil should be removed from all seals and the cone cleaned before and after each sounding.
+The cone should also be cleaned and inspected.

 Cone tip and sleeve wear can also result in potentially significant data errors.
 Published guidance regarding replacement of cone tips and sleeves varies.
-The US Transportation Research Board (2007) suggests that for a production rate of 60 m/day, used 4 days/week, an annual production of 12,000 m/year would likely require cone tip/sleeve replacement 1 or 2 times per year.
+Mayne (2007) suggests that for a production rate of 60 m/day, used 4 days/week, an annual production of 12,000 m/year would likely require cone tip/sleeve replacement 1 or 2 times per year.
 The actual rate of replacement will depend on the soils tested, as sands and gravelly soils are considerably more abrasive than silts and clays.

 In Christchurch, after the 2010-2011 earthquakes, thousands of CPT soundings were pushed in the following two years.
 Anecdotal evidence indicated that cone tips in particular, but also sleeves, required replacement about every 1,000 m of testing.

 Other routine maintenance/inspection includes periodic cleaning of the penetrometer and rods, inspection of the electronic cables and power connections and removal of bent push rods.